 If an issue is bothering you, get it sorted fast!
-There doesnt have to be any messing around waiting for an NHS appointment, which could take up to a few months to see a specialist in Gynaecology!
-At Pall Mall Medical you can see a Consultant Gynaecologist without any referral.
-Its actually pretty nice to know you can just call and book straight in - which really saves faffing around when you just want to get to the bottom of your concerns.
-You get plenty of time, without being rushed back out the door too, so its possible to talk in detail, have an examination, a blood test, or imaging scan if required.
+There doesn’t have to be any messing around waiting months for an appointment, to see a specialist in Gynaecology!
+At Pall Mall Medical you can beat the waiting list and see a Consultant Gynaecologist without any referral.
+Its actually pretty nice to know you can just call and book straight in – which really saves faffing around when you just want to get to the bottom of your concerns.
+You get plenty of time, without being rushed back out the door too, so it’s possible to talk in detail, have an examination, a blood test, or imaging scan if required.

 What Can I Do Next?